OECD ups India growth outlook, urges structural reforms

 Modi’s election by a landslide earlier this year has lifted business confidence, while fiscal consolidation and easing pressures on inflation and the current account deficit all point in the right direction.

-In its latest forecast, the OECD said it expected inflation to fall to 5.4 percent in 2015/16 and nudge higher to 5.6 percent the following fiscal year, after 6.9 percent in 2014/15.
+In its latest forecast, the OECD said it expected inflation to fall to 5.4 percent in 2015 and nudge higher to 5.6 percent the following year, after 6.9 percent in 2014.
 In May, it forecast that inflation would remain above 6 percent over the next few years.

 Yet while current risks are broadly balanced, the medium- term outlook is less bright.
 Exports are constrained by supply-side bottlenecks, while high corporate borrowing and deteriorating asset quality at banks “may put the investment recovery at risk”, the report added.

-Huge barriers to growth, from infrastructure bottlenecks to restrictive labor laws to weak education, will hold India back if not addressed.
+Huge barriers to growth, from infrastructure bottlenecks to restrictive labour laws to weak education, will hold India back if not addressed.

 “Structural reforms would raise India’s economic growth.
 In their absence, however, growth will remain below the 8 percent achieved during the previous decade,” the OECD said in the 158-page report.